Barthélemy-Christophe Fagan

 Barthélemy-Christophe Fagan, also known under the pen name Fagan de Lugny, (31 March 1702 – 28 April 1755) was an 18th-century French playwright.

 Biography

-His father, William Fagan, was a descendant of Irish refugees in France at the time of religious persecution.
-The King's secretary and controller of the Chancellery and the Wars, he was ruined by the bankruptcy of the système de Law and had to later settle for a more modest employment at the office of consignment at the Parlement of Paris, where he won a position for his son who had married at the age of 20 a much older widow than him.
-He took a liking to theater and wrote some thirty plays presented mostly at Théâtre de la foire, Théâtre-Italien and Théâtre-Français.
-He died of dropsy at age 53.
+His father, William Fagan, was a descendant of Irish refugees who fled to France during a period of religious persecution.
+William served as the King's secretary and controller of the Chancellery and the Wars, but was financially ruined following the collapse of the Law system (système de Law).
+He subsequently took a more modest position at the consignment office of the Parlement of Paris.

+Through his father's influence, Barthélemy-Christophe Fagan secured a clerkship at the same office.
+At the age of 20, he married a significantly older widow.
+While working at the Parlement, Fagan developed an interest in the theater and went on to write approximately thirty plays.
+These works were primarily performed at the Théâtre de la foire, the Théâtre-Italien, and the Théâtre-Français.
+Fagan died of dropsy in 1755 at age 53.